linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 Some devices may have problems when the processor is trying to transfer data too fast to and from the device.
-To avoid this issue we may need to insert a delay after an I/O operation and there are functions you can use that introduce this delay.
+To avoid this issue we may need to insert a delay after an I/O operation and there functions you can use that introduce this delay.
 Their names are similar to those described above, with the exception that it ends in _p: inb_p, outb_p, etc.